ubsuny/transmon/README.md

 But at least some are showing up.
 It could be a problem with my markdown code.

 ### 2. Issues are opened in GitHub, and closed as each task is attempted.
-I don’t know how to do the listing on the Jupyter notebook however, so that task is still outstanding.
+I don’t know how to do the linting on the Jupyter notebook however, so that task is still outstanding.
 I also added the issue of not being able to display the embedded images from the Jupyter notebook.

 ### 3. The youtube video address is: